Leading With Her Values: Amy Langer’s Staffing Agency Puts People First

-As Salo approaches its 20th anniversary, Amy couldn’t be happier she gave up her first-class seat on the plane all those years ago.
+As Salo celebrates its 20th anniversary, Amy couldn’t be happier she gave up her first-class seat on the plane all those years ago.
 Salo is a multiple “best place to work” award winner, but it’s not just recognized as a great business internally.
 It has earned a reputation for being a company that truly puts people and relationships first—from clients to consultants and the community at large.
 Salo intends that people are better for having interacted with the company.

 To learn more about the business, visit SaloLLC.com.

 About the author: Chris Olsen is a radio veteran turned communications consultant, educator and author of “Whyography: Building a Brand Fueled by Purpose”.
 Through her work as a consultant partnering with startups, Chris realized her WHY—to support women-owned businesses in confidently communicating their purpose and impact, setting them up for entrepreneurial success.
 She created My Founder Story and Publish Her as platforms for doing so.